Open-Dataplatform/datacatalog-backend/README.md

 ## Purpose
 The Data catalog api is a backend service for the data catalog frontend which can show various datasets and categories of those.
-A dataset is conceptually a set of data points (duh!) which has a number of properties attached to it.
+A dataset is conceptually a set of data points which has a number of properties attached to it.
 Among these we find an owner, a category and a list of people which have some type of access to the data.

 This project provides the skeleton for managing the datasets, but the data itself is not stored within the data catalog,